 Dr. Halvorson applies science to the goals and struggles we all face in Succeed: How We Can Reach Our Goals.
 This engaging and often humorous book explains the best ways to frame our goals, plan for success, build willpower and take actions to reach our goals – even in the face of adversity.

 16. The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg

-This is a simple system for achieving both short and long term results in all aspects of your life.
+Getting Results the Agile Way: A Personal Results System for Work and Life talks about a simple system for achieving both short and long term results in all aspects of your life.
 Meier’s methods are so simple that anyone can start using them immediately!

 18. The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal by Jim Loehr, Tony Schwartz

 In The Power of Full Engagement, earn how to increase your energy levels through the four primary sources of energy: physical, emotional, mental and spiritual.
 The training system encourages the reader to define their purpose, face the truth about their energy management and to take action through positive rituals.